Conway Park railway station: Facilities

 The station is staffed during all opening hours and has platform CCTV.
 There are toilets, a payphone, a vending machine, booking office and live departure and arrival screens, for passenger information.
 The station does not have a free car park, though there is a drop-off point on Europa Boulevard, as well as a "Pay and Display" car park, to the rear of the station as viewed from Birkenhead town centre.
 Step-free access to the platforms, for wheelchairs and prams, is possible, via the lifts.
 Each platform also has sheltered seating.
 Free Wi-Fi was introduced in October 2015.
 There is secure cycle parking for 10 cycles.

 Services

 During the daytime peak (7:00 - 19:00), there are four trains per hour to New Brighton and West Kirby and eight trains per hour to Liverpool.
 Outside of the daytime peak, the frequency is halved.

-These services are provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
-These trains will soon be replaced by Merseyrail's new fleet, coming in 2019–21.
+These services are provided by Merseyrail's fleet of Class 777 EMUs.